john-shiner/pylogbrowser/README.md

-# Minimal app with docker-compose, k8s, python3, flask, redis
+# Fun with docker-compose, k8s, python3, flask, redis

-Updating base demo app to using redis to support web log analysis
+Application:  Flask app to process log files into redis data structures for web log analysis.

-### Todo:
-Scale back big-bang loads and analysis -- use incremental (by file) based analysis deltas (Adding and subtracting files from the analysis)
+Development:  Uses the 'Invoke' library to create convenience commands for service deployment, etc.
+Platform:  Kubernetes (yaml files under k8s/ folder)

 ### Files/Usage

-app.py == minimal python flask/redis web app
+app.py == flask web app using LogBrowser module for services

 Dockerfile ==  builds that app as a container (based on python 3.8 image)

 docker-compose.yml == assembles the flask and redis containers into an application

-Usage:
+LogBrowser.py == the processor loading, parsing, and storing LogFiles into Redis data structures

+tasks.py == Command-line tools exposed with the 'invoke' library.
+Commands are summarized below.

+#### Docker-Compose Dev Deployment (not prod) Usage:

 * docker-compose build  # build the containers in the docker-compose file